rosh1ajin/rosh1ajin/README.md

 <p>Hi there 👋 My name Daniil i'm a student of the direction management in technical systems.
-And also a beginner Frontend dev</p>
+And also a beginner frontend dev</p>
 <p>Stack</p>
 <p align="left">
   <a href="https://skillicons.dev">